RediSearch/RediSearch/docs/docs/reference/Query_Syntax.md

 It is possible to add vector similarity queries directly into the query language.
 The basic syntax is `"*=>[ KNN {num|$num} @vector $query_vec ]"` for running K nearest neighbors query on @vector field.
-It is also possilbe to run a Hybrid Query on filtered results.
+It is also possible to run a Hybrid Query on filtered results.

 A Hybrid query allows the user to specify a filter criteria that ALL results in a KNN query must satisfy.
 The filter criteria can only include fields with non-vector indexes (e.g. indexes created on scalar values such as TEXT, PHONETIC, NUMERIC, GEO, etc)